WayXG/RLHF4MATH_Dev/dpo_train/README.md

 ## Running the Code

-Running the code with Gemma.
+Running the code before modify num_processes: 8 in zerox_for_dpo.yaml, the number 8 means that you will use 8 GPUs.
+The parameters, models, and datasets are provided in run_dpo.py.

 ```shell
 accelerate launch --config_file zero2_for_dpo.yaml run_dpo.py
 ```

-You can also modify the learning rate, batch size, output_path.. with either command or modify the ScriptArguments in the run_dpo.py

 If you encounter out-of-memory issue.
 Running the code with Gemma-2b-it with zero2_for_dpo.yaml or reduce the max length of the data.